 Luteal – Autumn

-The luteal phase lasts around two weeks, during which the ruptured egg follicle left behind on the surface of the ovaries transforms into the corpus luteum and begins releasing progesterone and estrogen.
+The luteal phase lasts around two weeks, during which the ruptured egg follicle left behind on the surface of the ovaries transforms into the corpus luteum and begins releasing progesterone and some estrogen.
 These hormones make the uterus lining thick and ready to support a fertilized egg.
-They wither, die, and are flushed out of the body if no fertilized egg is present by day 22–28 of the cycle.
+The egg withers, dies, and is flushed out of the body if no fertilized egg is present by day 22–28 of the cycle.
 Progesterone initiates a drop in energy, and this phase is often accompanied by headaches and bloating.
 The cycle begins again if there is no fertilized egg to protect and nurture.

 Learning to live in alignment with your menstrual cycle instead of being ashamed and trying to suffer through it will change your life.
 The most important thing to be aware of is in which phases your strengths and talents are most vigorous and to align your work, social life, diet, and personal relationships to work in conjunction with each stage.